zopiolabs/framework/cli/README.md

 # Zopio CLI

-A developer-first command-line interface for the Zopio B2B Framework.
+A developer-first command-line interface for the Zopio B2B Framework, now implemented in TypeScript for better type safety and developer experience.

 ## Features

 - **Project Initialization**: Quickly bootstrap new Zopio projects
 - **Code Generation**: Generate modules, components, and other code artifacts
 - **Internationalization Support**: Manage translations and locales for your application
+- **TypeScript Support**: Fully implemented in TypeScript for better type safety
 - **Developer Experience**: Designed with developer productivity in mind

 ## Installation